Vol. 01 — Lifecycle Portfolio

 Insight

-The opportunity wasn't only to “send campaigns” — it was to build automated moments that could recover intent, support the customer journey, and generate revenue without proportional manual effort.
+Build automated moments that could recover intent, support the customer journey, and generate revenue without proportional manual effort.
+Deliver value (and offers of course) to costumers.

 Action